v2saumb/LinuxServerConfiguration/README.md

 ## Introduction
-Requirementd for this project wree to take a baseline installation of a Linux distribution on a virtual machine and prepare it to host the `catalog` web applications, include installing updates, securing it from a number of attack vectors and installing/configuring web and database servers.
+Requirements for this project were to take a baseline installation of a Linux distribution on a virtual machine and prepare it to host the `catalog` web applications, include installing updates, securing it from a number of attack vectors and installing/configuring web and database servers.

 ---